uselessvevo/pie-audio/docs/en/cloudykit/Types.md

 >>> ["cloudykit.components.component.BuiltinComponent", "cloudyapp.components.component.MyComponent"]
 ```

 > **Note**: It's important that the variables must be annotated by *expandable* types.
-Otherwhise the will be overwritten
+Otherwhise they will be overwritten.

 ## Other data types

 ## **DirectoryType**

-The data type (flag) indicating the directory.
-Used in `AssetsManager` to ignore directories in `mount` method
+This type used to mark directories.
+For example, `AssetsManager` use it to ignore directories in `mount` method.